 Apart from that, the dated design may turn away some consumers.
 Sure, Apple could have slightly reduced the bezel sizes.
 It also could have switched to the more ubiquitous USB-C charging standard.
 Still, neither of these should be deal-breakers for those looking for a small tablet.

-Apple iPad Mini: Should I buy it?
+iPad Mini 5 review: Should I buy it?

 If you want a small tablet, there really is no better option on the market.
 The iPad Mini blows the competition out of the water with a powerful processor, light and compact design, fantastic battery life, and the best tablet operating system in iPadOS.